Guides

 Texture Filtering maintains the sharpness and detail of distant (perpendicular to the screen) textures.
 The lower-quality option employs “Trilinear filtering”, while higher-quality options leverage the newer and more effective “Anisotropic Filtering”.

-Lighting controls which types of lights are enabled.
-We can choose between just “Shadows” and “Shadows + Global Illumination (GI)”
+Lighting controls the types of lights enabled.
+You can choose between just “Shadows” and “Shadows + Global Illumination (GI).”

 Shadows enable shadows for all light types.
 The first here is “sun shadows”.
 As the name suggests, these are cast by the sun/environment and increase as the number of objects or monsters on the screen increases.

-This explains why the game states GI has a fixed performance cost independent of the action.
-The same goes for non-sun shadows, as they are only cast by fixed non-sun lights, not dynamic lights cast by spells, etc. All that theory aside, how does it perform?
-Let’s have a look at the benches to see the real data.
+This explains why the game states that GI has a fixed performance cost independent of the action.
+The same goes for non-sun shadows, as they are only cast by fixed non-sun lights, not dynamic lights cast by spells, etc.

 Shadow + GI Quality

 Depending on whether you picked only shadows or shadows + GI, this setting changes its quality.
 As seen below, by keeping “Shadow + GI Quality Low,” we can almost reach the same FPS by keeping GI off, which is 211 FPS.
-Keeping it at high gives us 199 FPS, both a good increase over the “Ultra” setting.
+The high quality option nets 199 FPS.

 We observed a steady increase in the shadow resolution and the cast length from low to Ultra.
 Meanwhile, GI subtly increases its range while greatly enhancing the ambient occlusion.